nickyg666/pkglinks-grabber/README.md

+#sub is private, script not working
+I maybe might have caused the downfall of r/pkglinks.
+Sorry guys, no more links to decode :(

 # pkglinks-grabber
 python script to grab PKG links encoded in base64, decode them and parse out links to a text file